rpiRobotics/abb_motion_program_exec/doc/robot_setup_manual.md

 ## 2. Create Solution and Install Robot

-Click on the "File" tab, and then "Solution with Station and Virtual Controller".
+Click on the "File" tab, and then "New".
+Check "Include a Robot and Virtual Controller".
 Select the RobotWare version installed in Step 1, in this case "6.14.00.01".
 For this example, the "IRB 1200 5kg 0.9m" robot is used.
 Any 6 or 7 axis single-arm robot can be used instead.
-Change the "Solution Name" if desired.
+Change the project "Name" if desired.
+Uncheck "Customize Options".
 Click "Create" when ready.

 ![](figures/robotstudio_new_solution.png)